-With Google switching to a mobile-first index, where it will use signals it detects on the mobile version of your site, you can expect text hidden in tabs to carry weight in 2019 from a ranking point of view:
+With Google switching to a mobile-first index, where it will use signals it detects on the mobile version of your site, you can expect text hidden in tabs to carry weight from a ranking point of view:

 QUOTE: “So with the mobile first indexing will index the the mobile version of the page.
 And on the mobile version of the page it can be that you have these kind of tabs and folders and things like that, which we will still treat as normal content on the page even.
 Even if it is hidden on the initial view.
 So on desktop it’s something where we think if it’s really important content it should be visible.
 On mobile it’s it’s a bit trickier obviously.
 I think if it’s a critical contact it should be visible but that’s more kind of between you and your users in the end.”
 John Mueller, Google 2017

 On the subject of ‘read more’ links in general, some Google spokespeople have chimed in thus: